LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 LGBTQ Cultural Competence Training approved for Washington, DC (as per a public health priorities education for nurses)

-LEARNING OUTCOME AND OBJECTIVES: Upon successful completion of this continuing education course, you will be prepared to provide effective and respectful care for patients identifying as LGBTQ+.
-Specific learning objectives to address potential learning gaps include:
+LEARNING OUTCOME AND OBJECTIVES: Upon successful completion of this continuing education course, you will be prepared to provide effective and respectful care for patients belonging to different populations.
+Specific learning objectives to address potential knowledge gaps include:

 - Describe terminology that is inclusive and respectful of the LGBTQ+ community.